Ring Modulator

 X Input

-On the panel, X is associated with VCO-1 as the primary input with a choice of saw, sine, or square wave shapes (as well as noise).
+On the panel, X is associated with VCO-1 as the primary input with a choice of triangle, saw, square, or pulse wave shapes as selected with VCO-1's Wave Form knob.
 Think of VCO-1 as the carrier in common ring-mod vocabulary, though ring mod is symmetrical in practice.

 Y Input